The Freeride is a single-antenna digital transceiver. This

 By default, the Freeride does not automatically

-If you use the default mode (never return to transmit), press and hold the button
+the default mode (never return to transmit), press and hold

 Other: The Freeride (as with

-warranty of any of the beacons (two years).
-The
+has the shortest warranty of any of the beacons (two years).

 indicator (and who are willing to do very narrow

-strips), but I do not think it is appropriate for people who are purchasing
+but it is not appropriate for people who are purchasing

 their first transceiver or who have been using a multiple

-transceiver.
+antenna transceiver.
 These folks won't understand the additional